side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

 In other words, literate projects do not remove the need to configure things in Jenkins.
 They do however remove a lot of the need, and especially the need to tweak the exact build commands and the location of where build results should be picked up from.

-## What's not done yet?
+## What’s not done yet?

 Here is a list of some things I want to see for literate builds:

 - A literate build step so that people can use some of the literate magic in their free-style projects while they migrate them to literate-style
 - Support for literate task promotion flows (I think Kohsuke has signed up to help deliver this)
 - Exposing the configuration points such as the marker file name (a global config option as well as per-project override) and the keywords to search for in the `README.md` (this is mostly UI work)
-- Adding in some support for other markup languages (I'd really like to see AsciiDoc formatted README parsing, e.g. `README.asc`)
+- Adding in some support for other markup languages (I’d really like to see AsciiDoc formatted README parsing, e.g. `README.asc`)
 - Branch properties for untrusted builds (to do things like restrict the build execution to one explicit environment, put an elastic build timeout in place, wrap the shell commands in a chroot jail, etc)
 - Branch properties for build secrets (So that the `production` and `staging` branches can get the keys to deploy into their respective environments.
 - Collapsing the intermediate level in the UI when there is only one build environment.